ericy98/react-portfolio/README.md

   > npm start

 ## Future Updates:
+* Build the back-end to accept form data.
-I plan on building a mobile design very soon...
+* I plan on building a mobile design very soon...

 ## Made By:
 Eric Yarbrough